fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 # Getting the executable

 Use the following commands to build FIDO IoT Manufacturer Component sample source.
+For the instructions in this document, `<pri-src>` refers to the path of the FDO PRI folder 'pri-fidoiot'.
 ```
-$ cd <fido-iot-src>/service/component-samples/manufacturer/
+$ cd <pri-src>/component-samples/manufacturer/
 $ mvn clean install
 ```

-This will copy the required executables and libraries into \<fido-iot-src\>/demo/manufacturer/.
+This will copy the required executables and libraries into \<pri-src\>/component-samples/demo/manufacturer/.

 # Configuring the FIDO IoT Manufacturer Sample